-And if the scene involves only two people, you can mimic using very simple objects like coffee mug, tv remote.
+And if the scene involves only two people, you can mimic using very simple objects like coffee mugs, tv remote.

 Let me share with you two tricks that I use:

-I carried few things in my pocket like handkerchief, pen, pieces of papers like receipts, mouth freshener, and chewing gum.
-These are some things that you can just take out of your pocket and use it in the middle of the scene.
-It just fits into any scene but not if the scene is from periodic drama where this things didn’t exist.
+I carried a few things in my pocket like a handkerchief, pen, pieces of paper like receipts, mouth freshener, and chewing gum.
+These are some things that you can just take out of your pocket and use in the middle of the scene.
+It just fits into any scene but not if the scene is from periodic drama where these things didn’t exist.